fedor-goncharov/wrt-project/ray-sampling/classical/ray_grid/README.md

 ## General description

-Program computes ray integrals of a test-function given on a uniform rectangular grid in 3D in a slice-by-slice, parallel-beam geometry.
+Program computes ray integrals of a test-function given on a uniform
+rectangular grid in 3D in a slice-by-slice, parallel-beam geometry.

-Grid is parameterized by 2 parameters - **npixels**, **nslices**, that is the grid is represented as a three dimensional array (npixels, npixels, nslices) (one may think of coordinates XYZ, where grid has **nslices** in z-direction).
+Grid is parameterized by 2 parameters - **npixels**, **nslices**, that is the
+grid is represented as a three dimensional array (npixels, npixels, nslices)
+(one may think of coordinates XYZ, where grid has **nslices** in z-direction).
-Test-function is given by its values on a grid in a separate binary file, such that reading a linear array of floats corresponds to the following
+Test-function is given by its values on a grid in a separate binary file,
+such that reading a linear array of floats corresponds to the following
 order:

 		`for z in nslices
 		  for x in npixels
 		   for y in npixels
 		 	 test-function(x,y,z)
 		   endfor
 		  endfor
 		 endfor`

-In each z-slice function must be supported only in a disk inscribed in the square (npixels, npixels).
+In each z-slice function must be supported only in a disk inscribed in the
+square (npixels, npixels).

 In each z-slice **nphi** projections are taken uniformly spread over [0, 2pi].
-Each projection consists of **nshift** parallel rays varying uniformly in [-**radius**, **radius**], where **radius** is the length of the side of the square slice.
+Each projection consists of **nshift** parallel rays varying uniformly in
+[-**radius**, **radius**], where **radius** is the length of the side
+of the square slice.

-Integration along each ray is performed via Simpson's rule and function is assumed to be continuous linear between nodes - nodes of the grid.
+Integration along each ray is performed via Simpson's rule and function
+is assumed to be continuous linear between nodes - nodes of the grid.
-By default **2D linear interpolation** is used when computing values of the function between the nodes.
+By default **2D linear interpolation** is used when computing values
+of the function between the nodes.

 Output is stored in a separate binary file in the following order:

 	 `for z in nslices
 	   for shift in nshifts
 	    for phi in nphi
 		  ray-transform(f)(z, shift, phi)
 		endfor
 	   endfor
 	  endfor`

-Code can be run in **parallel**, where work for z-slices is splitteed uniformly over OpenMP threads.
+Code can be run in **parallel**, where work for z-slices is splitted
+uniformly over OpenMP threads.

 ## Input arguments